albumprinter/infra-terraform-modules/modules/aws/api_gateway_method_to_lambda/README.md

 - `request_validator_id` - Request Validator ID that should be used to validate calls to this method
 - `request_parameters` - Request parameters supported by this method
 - `request_models` - Request models supported by this method
-- `enable_cors` - Whether CORS should be enabled or not

 ## Usage